 Well, Tsim Sha Tsui is not just about shopping, nightlife, or beautiful areas.
 Interestingly, there are admirable cultural spots in the district in which tourists can spend time there to learn and explore.
 Therefore, make sure to visit the Hong Kong Museum of Art, Hong Kong Science Museum, and the Hong Kong Cultural Center if you have cultural and artistic taste.

 You can enjoy the cuisines of many countries in the world in Tsim Sha Tsui, especially on Ashley road (between Nathan Road and Canton Road); however, you can taste local Cantonese food in restaurants such as The Sweet Dynasty, Din Tai Fung Restaurant, Macau Restaurant, etc.

 |Hot to get to|

 |By Metro||The metro Tsuen Wan line helps you to reach the Tsim Sha Tsui Station.
 Besides, West Rail Line helps you to reach East Tsim Sha Tsui Station.|

 |By Ferry||You can take the ferry from the wharf in Central or Wan Chai to reach the Tsim Sha Tsui district|

-As a tip, exploring small alleys on both sides of the Tsim Sha Tsui is highly recommended.
-You can’t find famous brands in these alleys, but you can find fantastic handcrafts and objects from natives and enjoy local foods as well.
+As a tip, exploring small alleys on both sides of Tsim Sha Tsui is highly recommended.
+You can’t find famous brands in these alleys, but you can find fantastic handicrafts and objects from natives and enjoy local foods as well.
 Finally, if you have any more information to add, feel free to leave your comments and thoughts.
 Besides, if you have any questions about Hong Kong and Tsim Sha Tsui, feel free to leave them and our professional guides will reply as soon as possible.